-- Competitors will start with zero penalties. - The Supplementary Regulations must state positively whether the penalty for lateness is to be applied.
-If not stated any such lateness will be penalty-free. - · Performance will be assessed as follows:-
+- .
+Competitors will start with zero penalties. - The Supplementary Regulations must state positively whether the penalty for lateness is to be applied.
+If not stated any such lateness will be penalty-free. - Performance will be assessed as follows:-

-(a) (i) Not reporting or reporting OTL at a Control; Multi-Venue Stage Rallies Or Retired Not completing or missing a stage 15 Minutes plus stage maximum per stage (ii) Single Venue Stage Rallies (inc Rally Timed Trials) 30 minutes per stage or MTC/TC (b) Not complying with a requirement of the Road Book 10 minutes (c) Not performing a stage correctly Stage maximum (d) Not attempting or being ready to attempt a stage when instructed to do so 10 minutes (e) Making a false start at a special stage 1 minute (f) (i) Every second taken to complete a special stage where timing is to the preceding whole second 1 second (f) (ii) Every second and 10th of a second taken to complete a special stage where timing is to the preceding whole 10th of a second 1 second and 10th of a second (g) For each minute under target time on a road section or in a service area 1 minute (h) Only if specifically mentioned in the SRs, for each minute over target time on a road section or for each minute over target time in a service area 10 seconds (j) For each minute before or after due time at Main Time Control (out) 10 seconds (k) Breach of any statutory requirement concerning the use of a motor vehicle 10 minutes (l) Excessive speed or driving likely to bring motor sport into disrepute 10 minutes (m) Excessive sound 10 minutes (n) Receiving assistance contrary to 38 Disqualification & reported to Motorsport UK (o) Breach of 38.1.2 to 38.1.4 10 minutes (p) Breach of Regulations: 5.4, 40.1.3, 25.1, 25.1.1, 25.3, 25.5, 25.6 Disqualification (q) Unauthorised use or possession of Pace Notes (25.9) or unauthorised presence on a stage (5.1.4) Disqualification & reported to Motorsport UK (r) Failure to comply with 25.4 Disqualification & reported to Motorsport UK (s) Breach of Regulations: 24.4.5 or 25.6.3 Disqualification (t) Breach of Regulation: 38.1.7 Disqualification & reported to Motorsport UK
+(a) (i) Not reporting or reporting OTL at a Control; Multi-Venue Stage Rallies Retired Or Not completing or missing a stage 15 Minutes plus stage maximum per stage (ii) Single Venue Stage Rallies (inc Rally Timed Trials) 30 minutes per stage or MTC/TC (b) Not complying with a requirement of the Road Book 10 minutes (C) Not performing a stage correctly Stage maximum (d) Not attempting or being ready to attempt a stage when instructed to do so 1st Offence - 10 minutes 2nd Offence - Disqualification (e) Making a false start at a special stage 1 minute 1st Offence - 10 seconds (plus actual false start time), 2nd Offence - 1 minute, 3rd Offence - 3 minutes, Further Offences - at the Clerk of the Course' discretion (f) (i) Every second taken to complete a special stage where timing is to the preceding whole second 1 second (f) (ii) Every second and 10th of a second taken to complete a special stage where timing is to the preceding whole 10th of a second 1 second and 10th of a second (g) For each minute under target time on a road section or in a service area 1 minute (h) Only if specifically mentioned in the SRs, for each minute over target time on a road section or for each minute over target time in a service area 10 seconds (j) For each minute before or after due time at Main Time Control (out) 10 seconds (k) Breach of any statutory requirement concerning the use of a motor vehicle 10 minutes (l) Excessive speed or driving likely to bring motor sport into disrepute 10 minutes (m) Excessive sound 10 minutes (n) Receiving assistance contrary to 38 Disqualification & reported to Motorsport UK (0) Breach of 38.1.2 to 38.1.4 10 minutes (p) Disqualification (q) Unauthorised use or possession of Pace Notes (25.9) or unauthorised presence on a stage (5.1.4) Disqualification & reported to Motorsport UK (r) Failure to comply with 25.4 Disqualification & reported to Motorsport UK Breach of Regulations: 24.4.5 or 25.6.3 Disqualification (t) Breach of Regulation: 38.1.5 Disqualification & reported to Motorsport UK